 When spring and summer arrive, climate zone 8 is a region where beautiful flowers and delicious harvests flourish.
-If you live in the Pacific Northwest or the southern part of the United States, then this is your hardiness zone.
+If you live in the Pacific Northwest or the southern part of the United States, then this is likely your hardiness zone.
 These areas enjoy mild winters, with the lowest temperatures dipping between 10 and 20 degrees Fahrenheit.

 So what is a climate zone?
 Before we get into zone 8, let’s first break down the definition of a climate zone.
 A climate zone, or plant hardiness zone, refers to an area with a distinct climate.
 It’s defined by annual minimum temperatures that serve as guides to which plants will grow in it.